carpentries/instructor-training/episodes/06-feedback.md

 >
 > Learners are more likely to give useful feedback if they feel that their feedback
 > is being taken seriously.
 Spending a few minutes talking about the feedback you got
-> and being explicit about what changes you're making in light of that feedback
+> and being explicit about what changes you are making in light of that feedback
 > will encourage learners to continue to give informative feedback throughout the workshop.
 {: .callout}